infinit/memo/website/templates/pages/docs/src/markdown/reference.md

   --push-user            push the user to the Hub
   -p [ --push ]          alias for --push-user
-  --email arg            valid email address (mandatory when using --push-user) --fullname arg         user's fullname (optional) --full                 include private key in order to facilitate device
+  --email arg            valid email address (mandatory when using --push-user) --fullname arg         fullname of the user (optional) --full                 include private key in order to facilitate device
                          pairing and fetching lost keys --password arg         password to authenticate with the Hub.
 Used with